People come first – and it shows!

-Your Community Realty is Canada’s largest independently owned Royal LePage franchise, with over 1,000 Realtors® and 10 office locations from Lake Ontario to Lake Simcoe.
+Your Community Realty is Canada's largest independently owned Royal LePage franchise, with over 1,000 Realtors® and 10 real estate office locations across the map, offering service across the map from Lake Ontario to Lake Simcoe.

-Our 10 office locations are situated in thriving communities that each offer their own unique livability features and benefits.
-From location and size to schools and business investment, our community profiles highlight what you need to know when researching communities for your next home!
+Our 10 real estate office locations are situated in thriving communities that each offer their own unique livability features and benefits for individuals and families.
+From property type and size to schools and business investment, our community profiles highlight what you and your family need to know when researching communities for your next property purchase!

 Formerly named as York, Toronto was first established in the 18th century by British Army General John Graves Simcoe, where it was announced as the permanent capital of Upper Canada on 1st February 1796, and given the name Toronto in the year 1834.

 The most populous city in Canada and the centre of the Greater Toronto Area, Toronto is recognized as one of the most culturally diverse cities in the world.
 A city of soaring skyscrapers and hub to countless world-class business, education, dining, shopping, sports and entertainment, Toronto is also the home to one of the most recognizable structures in the world: the CN Tower.

 In a city where over half of its residents reflect visible minorities and over 200 distinct ethnic origins are represented, there is no question of Toronto’s pride in multiculturalism.
 The primary language spoken by Torontonians is English, but over 160 languages are spoken in the city

 It is this blend of world-class offerings and multicultural heritage that makes Toronto unique.
 A city that reflects so many international cultures, Toronto reflects a mosaic of business and culture not commonly found in one place.